What is a Sprint Review, what is the procedure and what are the advantages as well as tips and tricks?

-- There is direct feedback between the development team and the stakeholders and thus criticism, praise or suggestions for improvement.
+- There is direct feedback between the developers and the stakeholders and thus criticism, praise or suggestions for improvement.
 These can be planned by the product owner for the next sprint.

 - Stakeholders receive lively information about the development instead of anonymous reports.
 This makes it much easier to deal with the results.

 - The preparation effort for developers is low, because only finished solutions are presented.
-PowerPoint presentations or similar media are not permitted in the review.
+PowerPoint presentations or similar media should be avoided in reviews.

 - The team’s identification with its own work results increases.